 You should not use OxyContin if you have severe asthma or breathing problems, or a blockage in your stomach or intestines.

-Tell your doctor if you are pregnant.
-Oxycodone may cause life-threatening withdrawal symptoms in a newborn.
+Taking oxycodone during pregnancy may cause life-threatening withdrawal symptoms in the newborn.

 You should not use OxyContin if you are allergic to oxycodone, or if you have:

-severe asthma or breathing problems;
+severe asthma or breathing problems; or

-a blockage in your stomach or intestines; or
+a blockage in your stomach or intestines.

-To make sure OxyContin is safe for you, tell your doctor if you have:
+To make sure this medicine is safe for you, tell your doctor if you have ever had:

-a history of drug abuse, alcohol addiction, or mental illness;
+drug or alcohol addiction, or mental illness;

 liver or kidney disease;

 problems with your gallbladder, pancreas, or thyroid.